open-contracting/pelican-backend/docs/contributing/index.rst

 Maintenance
 ~~~~~~~~~~~

+.. _code-fixtures:

 Code fixtures
 ^^^^^^^^^^^^^

-Check that all OCDS data is in the global scope.
+For :ref:`test_fixtures.py<testing>` to work, check that all OCDS data is in the global scope.
 For each type of check, there should be …

 Compiled release-level checks
   In ``tests/compiled_release/*``, no results for ``calculate\((?!\w+\)|{}\))``, and the results for ``import (?!bootstrap|calculate|functools|get_empty_result_resource)`` should be followed by a statement like ``calculate = functools.partial(roles.calculate_path_role, ...)``